Upcoming Events Upcoming Events

 Frequently Asked Questions (FAQs)

 Pulses are edible seeds of plants in the legume family that grow in pods.
-They are rich in protein, fiber, vitamins (like folate), and minerals (such as iron and zinc).
-Pulses are crucial for the largely vegetarian population in India as they provide essential nutrients and contribute to overall health.
+They are rich in protein, fibre, vitamins (such as folate), and minerals (including iron and zinc).
+Pulses are especially important for India's largely vegetarian population, providing essential nutrients and supporting overall health.

 Some commonly consumed pulses in India include: